A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Introduction

 The EIC will employ the following injection scenario.
 The hadron beam is first filled and accelerated to its top energy, after which it is stored for a physics run of approximately 10~hours, during which its intensity gradually decreases.
 Once the hadron beam is at store energy, the electron beam is injected and operated using a continuous ``swap-out'' injection mode, in which individual electron bunches are periodically replaced at a maximum rate of \SI{1}{Hz}.
 This approach maintains a stable electron current and high polarization throughout the store.

-The current EIC design includes a single interaction region (IR) and one detector, with a planned upgrade path to include a second IR (Fig.~\ref{fig:EIC_schematic_drawing}).
+The current EIC design includes a single interaction region (IR) and one detector, with a possible future upgrade path to include a second IR (Fig.~\ref{fig:EIC_schematic_drawing}).
 The key machine parameters relevant to this study are summarized in Table~\ref{tab:MachineParameters}.